 |Freshly kneaded dough comprised of all-purpose and white-wheat flours, yeast, milk, oil, and salt|

-When I lost the recipe, my boyfriend’s mom wrote it down for me again, my boyfriend took a photo of it, and sent it to me on my phone.
+When I lost the pizza dough recipe, my boyfriend’s mom wrote it down for me again, my boyfriend took a photo of it, and sent it to me on my phone.

-I’ve made it so many times now that I’ve almost memorized it.
+I’ve made this pizza dough so many times now that I’ve almost memorized it.
 It is such a simple recipe, which mirrors most, authentic, Italian recipes and dishes.
 They are so simple yet so delicious!
-However, I made U.S.-style pizze with salami or what we (erroneously) call “pepperoni” (“pepperoni” means “little peppers” in Italian), mushrooms, and spinach/arugula, which are blasphemous toppings in my boyfriend’s Italian eyes :).
-He prefers a wholesome Pizza Margherita or the pizza his mom makes (which I’m now being forced to make later :D).
+However, I made U.S.-style pizze with salami or what we call “pepperoni” *with 2 “p’s”) (“peperoni” (with 1 “p”) means “little peppers” in Italian), mushrooms, and spinach/arugula, which are blasphemous toppings in my boyfriend’s Italian eyes :).
+He prefers a wholesome Pizza Margherita or the pizza his mom makes (which I was forced to make later :D).

 2 cucchiaini di zucchero

 500 grammi di farina (Ho usato 250 gr farina 00 e 250 gr farina integrale)

 350 ml di acqua o latte